LiveRamp/captain/README.md

 A `RequestLock` is a request level lock.
 It allows you to guarantee that no other node tries to pick up a node that you're currently processing.
 After the daemon lock releases, you still don't want another node to pull your request out of the db.

 If you already work with Zookkeeper, you can use Captain's built-in locks.
-Call `setZkLocks` in `CaptainBuilder` and pass in your Zk `CuratorFramework`.
+Call `setZkLocks` in `CaptainBuilder` and pass in your Zookkeeper `CuratorFramework`.
 Captain will do the rest.

 If you have your own locking toolset, the provided interfaces should provide a pretty easy guide to plugging it into Captain.